 Before applying please read the Who We Fund section on this page, ensuring that you are eligible to apply via our online application process instead of via the community foundations.

 Complete the eligibility checker by clicking on the link below.
 You will only be able to submit an application if the eligibility checker indicates that your organisation is eligible.

 You will be provided with a link to the online application form.
 Please note that we only accept applications via the online form.
 Please contact Hayley, the grants officer, via email (firstname.lastname@example.org) if you have any questions about the form.

 The Lawson Trust accepts applications all year round and meets four times a year.

-The trust is not accept applications on an open basis for our May 2020 meeting.
-The subsequent grant making session will take place in August 2020 and applications for this session will be accepted throughout May, June and July.
+The trust is not accepting applications on an open basis for our May 2020 meeting.

 Image courtesy of Stuart Leech for Turner Contemporary